-Houston's bay area is a hyper-competitive real estate market.
+Houston’s bay area is a hyper-competitive real estate market.
 With more demand than supply, well-priced properties are getting snapped up within days of getting dropped onto the market.
-Buying an home in the area doesn’t just start and stop with finding an property you like.
+Buying a home in the area doesn’t just start and stop with finding a property you like.
 Once you’ve found the property that suits your needs, your offer still needs to be accepted.
 Therefore, patience will be your greatest friend.
 Let’s discuss some of the reasons your offer could get rejected.

 You’re Being Outbid